super-snakes/gs-super-snakes/contract.md

 * Each team member has the right to deny a task in the interest of their physical or mental health.

-* Each merge request requires two reviews/approvals.

-* Take note of the team's blockers so that can be monitored and overcome.
+- Take note of the team's blockers so that can be monitored and overcome.

-* If you are assigned a code review you must review it no later than the following morning.
+- If you are assigned a code review you must review it no later than the following morning.

-* Slack team members before interrupting them.
+- Slack team members before interrupting them.

-* Over communicate (in the slack channel) about your task, progress, and blockers.
+- Over communicate (in the slack channel) about your task, progress, and blockers.

 ## Conflict